sscotth/travis-ci-status/README.md

 ## Coming Soon

 * Better icon for the status bar
-* A panel to show the build matrix for the last build

 Feel free to open an issue to discuss potential features to add or improve.